7 Super Photo Shots – Travel Photography Challenge

 A PHOTO THAT MAKES ME LAUGH OR SMILE

 Wu Tang Foto, Copenhagen, Denmark.
 This photo may go over some people’s heads, dependent upon your knowledge of classic Hip Hop music.
 Oh, believe me, I have a whole bunch of photos of impossibly cute little girls in poor countries.
 Grubby-faced, wide-eyed, button-nosed, with the cutest, most joyous smiles you could imagine.
-But, you got Wu Tang Foto instead.
-Hola back if you smiled or laughed.
-I did.

 A PHOTO THAT MAKES ME DREAM

 View from Eiffel Tower, Paris.
 Corny?
 Yes.
 But, look at the view!
 Show me views from above any city, and I’m in dream-land.
 I’m a huge fans of views from above, and the Eiffel Tower in Paris offers one of the best views around.
 I plan on showing more views from around the world on Yomadic.
 I’ve featured the view from the “Worlds 2nd Ugliest Tower”, the futuristic soviet-era Zizkov TV Tower in Prague.
 Despite being the highest point and tallest structure in Prague, hardly anybody visits Zizkov Tower.
 It doesn’t even appear on most tourist guides or maps of Prague.
 For me, these sort of locations are ripe for dreaming.